Aatish13/student-help-AI-bot/README.md

 # student-help-chat-bot
-Langchain and OpenAI based chat bot which answers student questions based on custom data.
+Langchain and OpenAI-based AI which answers student questions based on custom data.